Halifax Health Insurance Information

 Important Points to Consider

 Halifax Health participates with insurance products and provider networks that offer both primary and specialty care.
 Doctors and other healthcare providers may not accept the same insurance plans as Halifax Health and may bill separately.
 Please contact your healthcare provider to determine if the health plan they participate in is a network provider or preferred provider.
 Halifax Health contracts with certain physician groups that commonly provide services in our facilities.
-To contact them directly, please refer to the list of Contracted Physician groups.
+To contact them directly, please refer to the list of Physician Services Contracts.

 If your benefit plan requires the selection of a primary care provider (i.e. a doctor, nurse practitioner or physician assistant), please make sure your provider participates in the product you have selected, and can refer you to Halifax Health if you need specialist care or hospitalization.